 - Ask learners to recite ordinal numbers from 1 to 50.
 Aid them with proper pronunciation of numbers that they do not know. - Let the learners write ordinal numbers 1 to 10 in words in their exercise books.
 Move around and correct where learners are having problems. - Help the learners to pronounce the st, nd and th that is used when saying and writing ordinal numbers.

-- Ask learners to say the numbers in Activity 1 on Page 118 of the Pupil's book. - Read the questions in Activity 2 on Page 118 of the Pupil's book and let the learners answer the questions orally.
+- · Ask learners to say the numbers in Activity 1. - Read the questions in activity 1 and 2 and let the learners answer the questions orally.